sauravselakoti/LoginAndRegistrationForm/README.md

 # LoginAndRegistrationForm
--> used Tkinter for GUI development.
--> used SQLite3 for backend development
--> Records of new regitrants are stored in CSV format -> Candidates who are registered on the site, given Login access.
+Used Tkinter for GUI development and SQLite3 for backend development.
+Records of new regitrants are stored in CSV format and Candidates who are registered on the site, given Login access.